-During spring, Kochi comes alive with colorful blossoms, the peak of which is the Kochi Flower Festival in Chuo Park, home to an impressive array of over 40,000 flowers.
+The whole prefecture comes alive with colorful blossoms.
+The Kochi Flower Festival in Chuo Park boasts an impressive array of over 40,000 flowers.

-The Yosakoi Festival is the highlight of Kochi’s warmer season, featuring 20,000 dancers and plenty of music and moves.
+The Yosakoi Festival is the highlight of Kochi’s warmer season, featuring 20,000 dancers and plenty of music, food and festivities.

-The Kochi Castle Autumn Festival is highlighted by a Shinto dance performance called Kagura dedicated to the gods.
-Time also for displays of archery from horseback.
+The Kochi Castle Autumn Festival is highlighted by a Shinto dance performance called kagura.
+Nonehachiman Shrine and Kasuga Shrine have ritual displays of yabusame, traditional horseback archery.

-Kochi’s temperate winter season provides a welcome respite from Japan’s frigid winter, and people get outside for sports for both warm and cold seasons.
+Kochi’s temperate climate provides a welcome respite from frigid temperatures in the rest of the country.
 The Kochi Castle Winter Festival runs in late December.